Dahomey: Taxation

 Herskovits recounts a complex tax system in the kingdom, in which officials who represented the king, the tokpe, gathered data from each village regarding their harvest.
 Then the king set a tax based upon the level of production and village population.
 In addition, the king's own land and production were taxed.
 After significant road construction undertaken by the kingdom, toll booths were also established that collected yearly taxes based on the goods people carried and their occupation.
 Officials also sometimes imposed fines for public nuisance before allowing people to pass.
 Tax officials on road tolls were provided with armed guards.

 Taxes were imposed on craft workers including blacksmiths, weavers and wood cutters for example.
 Kangaroo courts could be held at any place such as the market or on roads, presided over by officials recognized by the central government.
 Such courts could extract some form of tax from the litigants before judging the case.
-Since the 18th century, prostitution (Ko-si) was licensed by the king.
-Robert Norris and Archibald Dalzel documented in the late 18th century that the central government was responsible for distributing prostitutes throughout the state at a price set by civil decree.
+In 1874, J. A. Sketchy wrote that prostitution (Ko-si) was licensed by the king.
+Since the 18th century, the government was responsible for distributing prostitutes throughout the state at a price set by civil decree.
 Taxes were derived from prostitutes during the annual customs.

 Royal Road

 An unpaved road system was developed from the port of Ouidah through Cana up to Abomey.
 Its purpose was to improve the transportation of the king between Cana and Abomey.
 The Royal Road dates to the 18th century, likely during Kpengla's reign, but most primary sources about the road date to the century after.
 The road stretched over seven miles in a near straight line, between the gates of the two towns and its width was estimated to be 20–30 meters.
 The road was occasionally kept weeded and cleared with cutlass.
 Primary sources give varying accounts that the Royal Road was kept cleared every two or three months or even six weeks.
-The road was shaded by tall trees.
-The biggest specimen was that of a bombax tree species.
+The road was shaded by tall trees of which the biggest specimen was that of a bombax.
 Surrounding the road on both sides were intensive farms which Forbes stated in the mid 19th century, to have "rivaled that of the Chinese."

 In addition, religious shrines were lined along the road and Forbes counted 60 of them en route to Abomey.
 A palace was built halfway along the road by Tegbesu (1740–1774) to host the king as a resting place during transport.
 There is a lack of information about security provided across the Royal Road.
-Primary sources from the mid 19th century indicate that a large pair of carronades was placed on each side of the road near Abomey, which pointed toward Cana.
+Sources from the mid 19th century indicated that a large pair of carronades was placed on each side of the road near Abomey, which pointed toward Cana.
 A large number of cannons with diverse calibers were also placed at the road's end before the gates of Cana.
 Historian Alpern, indicates that the cannons in front of Cana might have served a ceremonial purpose because they lacked carriages to utilize.